Quickstart#

 rocprof-compute profile --help

-Profiles the workload and collects only roofline data for performance analysis:
+Collect only roofline data for performance analysis#

 $ rocprof-compute profile --name vcopy --roof-only -- ./vcopy -n 1048576 -b 256